Leon1mg/PDF-Tool/README.md

 # PDF-Tool

 **Installation Guide:**
-  - Download the files and place them in a folder.
+  - Download the files and place them in a folder (also the Images Folder)
-  - Then, run the `Python_Packages.bat` to install all the packages.
+  - Then, run the `Python_Packages.bat` to install all the packages
-  - Now you can run `main.py`.
+  - Now you can run `main.py`
   - Enjoy using the tool!